compSci91/apiples/README.md

 ## To install and/or run:
 - Create API models and save them in the 'apis' directory
-- from the command line:
+- from the command line (note: you'll need grunt-cli installed globally):
   > npm install
   > grunt run
 - Open a browser and navigate to: localhost:9000